\delta N Formalism in Anisotropic Inflation and Large Anisotropic Bispectrum and Trispectrum: Conclusion and Discussions

 Large amount of non-Gaussianity with $f_{NL} \sim 60$ can easily be generated in this model.
 It is an interesting exercise to compare the predictions of this model on CMB and large scale structure formation along \cite{Pullen:2007tu, Shiraishi:2013sv}.

 \acknowledgments

 We would like to thank Shant Baghram, Paolo Creminelli, Eiichiro Komatsu, Karim Malik, Mohammad Hossein Namjoo, Marco Peloso and Misao Sasaki for useful discussions and comments.
 R. E. would like to thank ICTP for hospitality where this work was in its final stage.
+We also thank the anonymous referee for the insightful comments about the ordering of $\delta N$ which were helpful to improve our presentations.